bennypowers/mws-restaurant-reviews/README.md

 ## Weird Parts of JavaScript

 We have, in places, opted to use some lesser-known features of JavaScript to communicate our intent more clearly.
 There are some cases in the code where some side effect is desired as part of an otherwise pure data flow. (see previous note).
 In these cases, we use the comma operator to run our side effects, returning the parameter afterward in order to maintain data flow.
 In these cases, parentheses help to emphasize that we are essentially performing the identity (`x => x`) with a brief, non-pure interlude.

+# Contribution
+If you would like to make a contribution, please open an issue with your bug or feature request.
+Include a reproduction or stack trace as relevant.
+Please refer to the open issue in pull requests.